andrtell/notes/javascript/language/promises.md

         r.then(function ok() { console.log('r is fulfilled'); })

-        // q remains 'pending'. q's faith is now tied to that of r. resolve(r);
+        // resolves to promise R. Q remains 'pending'.
+Q's faith is now tied to that of R. resolve(r);
       }
     );